nusco/narjillos/backlog.md

 ##Grab Bag
 * Simpler senescence mechanism
+* Report conflicts in command-line arguments (like -s and file used together)
 * Demo mode (switch from narjillo to narjillo)
 * Narjillos eat eggs
 * Smoother contours when zooming in infrared mode